 with respect to any act or thing done by the Service” (Section 41);

-- complaints received concerning denials of security clearances to government employees or contractors (Section 42);
+- Complaints concerning denials of security clearances to government employees or contractors (Section 42);

 - Minister's reports in regards to the Citizenship Act.

-Under the CSIS Act, individuals who have been denied a security clearance must be informed of this action by the Deputy Head of the organization.
-These individuals have the right to make a complaint to SIRC, and where appropriate, it will investigate and report its findings and any recommendations to the Minister, the Director of CSIS and the Deputy Head.
-SIRC also provides the complainant with a report of its findings, taking into consideration the obligation to protect classified information.
+Pursuant to Section 42 of the CSIS Act, individuals who have been denied a security clearance must be informed of this action by the Deputy Head of the organization.
+These individuals have the right to make a complaint to SIRC, and where appropriate, it will investigate and report its findings and any recommendations to the Minister, the Director of CSIS, the Deputy Head concerned and the complainant.

 Should the Canadian Human Rights Commission receive a written notice from a Minister of the Crown about a complaint that relates to the security of Canada, the Commission may refer the matter to SIRC.
-Upon receipt of such a referral, SIRC carries out an investigation and reports its findings to the Commission, the respondent and the complainant.
+Upon receipt of such a referral, SIRC carries out an investigation and reports its findings to the Commission, the Director of CSIS, the Minister of Public Safety, the Minister of the department concerned and the complainant.
 SIRC also has the authority to conduct investigations into matters referred to SIRC pursuant to the Citizenship Act.

 Under Section 41 of the CSIS Act, SIRC shall investigate complaints made by “